jacebenson/cedar/docs/docs/contributing-overview.md

 Love Cedar and want to get involved?
 You’re in the right place and in good company!
 As of this writing, there are more than [250 contributors](https://github.com/cedarjs/cedar/blob/main/README.md#contributors) who have helped make Cedar awesome by contributing code and documentation.
 This doesn't include all those who participate in the vibrant, helpful, and encouraging Forums and Discord, which are both great places to get started if you have any questions.

-There are several ways you can contribute to Redwood:
+There are several ways you can contribute to Cedar:

 - join the [community Forums](https://community.redwoodjs.com/) and [Discord server](https://cedarjs.com/discord) — encourage and help others 🙌
 - [triage issues on the repo](https://github.com/cedarjs/cedar/issues) and [review PRs](https://github.com/cedarjs/cedar/pulls) 🩺